Currently active recovery phases/stages:

 Applies in all cases:

-- Any Phase 1 activities must be able to be shut down quickly if return an earlier phase is required
+- Any UO stage 2 activities must be able to be shut down quickly if return to an earlier UO phase/stage is required

 Additional specifics for on campus and lab-based activities:

 - Research protocols in UO research spaces that require UO faculty, staff, or students to be in close contact for greater than 15 minutes is permissible